- Make a Donation

 Search Our Site

-In celebration of Mother's Day, Carter's and Oshkosh B'Gosh support Save the Children's Early Childhood Education Program — Early Steps to School Success — which gives less fortunate Moms in America the best Mother's Day gift of all: the support and they need to give their babies a better start on life.
+In celebration of Mother's Day, Carter's and Oshkosh B'Gosh support Save the Children's early childhood education program — Early Steps to School Success — which gives U.S. moms the support they need to help their children thrive, right from the start.

-From April 16th through May 11th, donate to Save the Children's Early Childhood Education Program, Early Steps to School Success, in Carter's and OshKosh B'Gosh retail stores or online at carters.com and The Carter's Charitable Foundation, Inc. will match your donations, up to $50,000.00.
+From April 17th through May 10th, donate to Save the Children's early childhood education program, Early Steps to School Success, in Carter's and OshKosh B'Gosh retail stores or online at carters.com.
+The Carter's Charitable Foundation will provide a match for the first $50,000 raised.

 About Save the Children's U.S. Programs